techidaily/site-win11/source/_posts/unleash-potential-top-free-must-have-for-win11.md

  However, what makes ShareX the best screenshot tool is its image editing interface.
 You can access all the captured screenshots from its Task List.
 Then you can edit the screenshots and images to add blur effect, annotate, add text, visual counter, erase objects, and more.

  ShareX is free to use and free from any ads.
 It also supports GIF and screen recording.
 However, you cannot edit the screen recording in ShareX.
-For that, you can use any of the[best screen recording programs for Windows](https://www.makeuseof.com/windows-screen-recording-programs/) that offer recording and editing features.
+For that, you can use any of the [best screen recording programs for Windows](https://www.makeuseof.com/windows-screen-recording-programs/) that offer recording and editing features.

 **Download** :[ShareX](http://getsharex.com/) (Free)